atifquamar07/atifquamar07.github.io/content/authors/admin/_index.md

 My research explores methods to enhance language model reasoning, generalization, and alignment with human goals by building AI systems that are adversarially robust, decision-transparent, and computationally efficient.
 While LLMs are a primary area of interest, I’m also open to exploring other areas that have the potential to significantly expand the capabilities of intelligent systems.

+*I am currently looking for research opportunities in both academia (PhD) and industry for a 2026 start.*

 [//]: # (Path: content/authors/admin/_index.md)